Los Angeles Lakers: 1979–1991: "Showtime"

 In the 1983–84 season, Los Angeles went 54–28, and played Boston in the Finals for the first time since 1969.
 The Lakers won two of the first three games.
 However, Kevin McHale's hard clothesline foul of Lakers forward Kurt Rambis on a fast break is credited as a turning point of the series.
 Boston won three of the next four to win the title and send Los Angeles's record to 0–8 in Finals series against the Celtics.

 Using the past year's Finals defeat as motivation, the team won the Pacific Division for the fourth straight year and lost just two games in the Western Conference playoffs.
 In the NBA Finals, the Celtics were again the Lakers' final hurdle.
 Los Angeles lost game one of the NBA Finals by a score of 148–114, in what is remembered as the "Memorial Day Massacre".
 The Lakers, behind 38-year-old Finals MVP Abdul-Jabbar, recovered to defeat the Celtics in six games.
-The team won the title in the Boston Garden, becoming the only visiting team to ever win an NBA championship there.
+The team won the title in the Boston Garden and became the first visiting team to ever win an NBA championship in Boston, as the Golden State Warriors later achieved this feat in 2022.

 In the 1985–86 season, the Lakers started 24–3 and went on to win 62 games and their fifth straight division title.
 The Rockets, however, defeated the Lakers in five games in the Western Conference Finals.
 Houston won the series when Ralph Sampson hit a 20-foot jumper as time expired in game five at The Forum.

 Prior to the 1986–87 season, the Lakers moved A.C.
 Green into the starting lineup, and acquired Mychal Thompson from the Spurs.
 Johnson won his first career MVP Award while leading the Lakers to a 65–17 record, and Michael Cooper was named NBA Defensive Player of the Year.
 Before the season, Riley had made the decision to shift the focus of the offense to Johnson over the 40-year-old Abdul-Jabbar.
 The Lakers advanced to the NBA Finals by sweeping the Nuggets, defeating the Warriors in five games, and sweeping the SuperSonics in the Western Conference Finals.
 The Lakers defeated Boston in the first two games of the Finals, and the teams split the next four games, giving Los Angeles their second championship in three seasons.
 The series was highlighted by Johnson's running "baby hook" shot to win game four at Boston Garden with two seconds remaining.
 Johnson was named the NBA Finals MVP, in addition to regular season MVP.
 At the Lakers' championship celebration in Los Angeles, coach Riley brashly declared that Los Angeles would repeat as NBA champions, which no team had done since the 1968–69 Boston Celtics.